blackducksoftware/bdio/docs/specification.md

 # Semantic Rules
 When processing the BDIO model, there are several defined behaviors that should uniformly apply to ensure interoperability.
 Often it is impractical for publishers to produce fully normal BDIO model, therefore several relationships are expected to be "implicit", processors MUST handle BDIO data the same regardless of their presence.
 The published BDIO data in conjunction with any implicit relationships constitutes a connected graph.

-## The root project
+## The Root
-The "root project" is the project which cannot be claimed as a sub-project or previous version by any other project.
-Publishers MUST NOT produce BDIO data with multiple root projects; processors MAY elect an arbitrary project as the root or fail outright when the root project could be ambiguous.
+The "root" of the BDIO data is a top-level object (one of: "Project", "Container", "Repository" or "FileCollection").
+For a project, the root project cannot be claimed as a sub-project or previous version by any other project.
+Publishers MUST NOT produce BDIO data with multiple roots; processors MAY elect an arbitrary object as the root or fail outright when the root could be ambiguous.

 ## Implicit Relationships